• Search Engine Land

 Bob has identified the important commercial keywords and currently ranks around the bottom of page 2 for these terms.
 Bob’s two main competitors rank around the top 5, with competition from Wikipedia, Amazon and eBay filling out the remaining spaces.

-The website does generate some inquiries, but Bob has no idea what sources of traffic are working currently.
+The website generates inquiries, but Bob has no idea where the traffic comes from.

 Strengths